UAF-RCS/uaf-rcs-hpc-docs/third-party-software/singularity.md

 singularity exec /usr/local/unsupported/SINGULARITY/centos7.img /mnt/center1/myScript
 ```

 Additionally if you need to run a set of commands in a Singularity environment you can use the `singularity shell` command.
 This can be useful if the whole pipeline is installed in the container.
-When doing this you will need to properly redirect the arguments to the command.

 ```
 #!/bin/bash